chase4926/PyDigger/README.md

   + Pick a random spot in the land
   + Determine length of walk based on solidity of cave, up to a maximum based on area
   + Walk away from that spot in a random angle, and deviate slighty randomly
+    + If a wall is hit, pick rotation and adjust angle 45-90 degrees until aiming away from wall
-    + As walking, excavate all around randomly, and tick steps taken
+    + As walking, excavate all around randomly
     + Very occasionally, randomly make a small cavern around current location
-    + If a wall is hit, pick rotation and adjust angle 45-90 degrees until aiming away from wall
+      + Determine room diameter based on area of cave
 + Return finished land with caves